 Working with True Accounting

 The Deaf Society first connected with True Accounting in early 2017.
 They required an outsourced CFO to assist with reviewing their accounting system, budgetary support, internal processes and business model and to provide financial advice at the executive management and board level.

 As part of the internal business shift, they also chose to move from MYOB to Xero.
 Rosalie explains,

 “We decided to change the accounting system from MYOB after 20 years.
 We moved to Xero in March 2017 and we’ve seen so many benefits for finance staff… such as Receipt Bank for vendor invoices and receipts linked directly to Xero, as well as other programs like Axcelerate and Sugar CRM.
 They offer greater efficiency as there is much less data entry.
 The financial reports are significantly better and it is far quicker to generate reports for management and the board.

-Accounting For Good oversaw a very smooth transition from MYOB to Xero.
+True Accounting oversaw a very smooth transition from MYOB to Xero.
 They provided us with in-house training on how to use the accounting system.

 All The Deaf Society’s finance staff and the CEO are deaf, including myself.
 So we communicate by emails and ring them via video relay services for meetings, training or advice.
 They respond very quickly if we feel stuck or need help… AFG is a very friendly organisation.

 They offer great accounting advice for not for profit organisations.
 The Deaf Society can see the benefits of working with them, especially with a focus on strategic planning.”